 For more inspiration, visit our Days out in and around Tenby, Regional introduction to South West Wales for groups and Highlights of our South and West Wales cities itinerary.

 Travel direct by train from Carmarthen to Narberth.
 Alternatively, bus service 381 travels from Tenby to Narberth.
 The town centre is full of independent shops and is a 15min walk from the station.
 See our Shopping fact sheet for more information.
 Other places to see in the town is Narberth Museum and the remains of Narberth Castle.
-The annual Nartberth Food Festival is held during the fourth weekend of September.
+The annual Narberth Food Festival is held during the fourth weekend of September.

 The harbour has undergone major re-development work and the Marine Centre of Excellence has become a unique tourist attraction in Saundersfoot.
 Wales International Coastal Centre offers the visitor multi-million waterfront facilities in the coastal town.
 Attractions include a water sports centre, shops and eateries, a schooner with interpretation centres and an outdoor cinema, a Maritime Heritage Centre and an amphitheatre.

 Buses to the UK’s smallest city St Davids takes around 50mins from Haverfordwest using the T11 bus service.
 Highlights in the city include St Davids Cathedral, St Davids Bishops Palace and Oriel y Parc Gallery and Visitor Centre.
-Voyages of Discovery and Thousand Islands Exhibitions offer a variety of boat trips from the harbour, including dolphin watching and trips to Ramsay, Skomer and Grassholm Islands.
-For adventure in or on the water, including kayaking, coasteering, and stand-up paddleboarding, TYF operate from the High Street.
+Voyages of Discovery and Thousand Islands Exhibitions offer a variety of boat trips from the harbour, including dolphin watching and trips to Ramsey, Skomer and Grassholm Islands.
+For adventure in or on the water, including kayaking, coasteering, and stand-up paddleboarding, TYF Adventure operate from the High Street.

 Heart of the Wales Line